CUCSGSA/landing/README.md

 3. If you're adding a new officer position, add a new section in the [_data/officers.yml](_data/officers.yml) and front-end content in the [officers.md](officers.md)
 4. Add the officers images in the [assets/img/officers](assets/img/officers) folder andd the same in the [_data/officers.yml](_data/officers.yml) page

+## Update Menu

+1. You can edit the menu in the homepage
+2. Add or delete a section that should appear on the menu in the [_data/menu.yml](_data/menu.yml) page.
+Use the `visible` flag to temporarily turn on or off any menu option.

 ## Add photo albums to carousel